Utilities Data Analytics

 Utility companies are facing unprecedented disruption.
 Growing demand from customers and regulators for sustainability, added complexity in the form of renewables and Distributed Energy Resources, and an aging grid and workforce are all forcing changes to the utility business model.

-To transform, Utility companies must leverage massive volumes of IoT data from smart meters, distributed energy resources (DERs), and IT & OT systems to address operational and business challenges.
+To transform, utility companies must leverage massive volumes of IoT data from smart meters, distributed energy resources (DERs), and IT & OT systems to address operational and business challenges.
 Vertica delivers the analytic performance that utility companies need to power the digital grid, connected assets, and connected consumers, while meeting the energy needs of the future.

 Vertica powers analytics for the customer experience and operational excellence

-Extreme Scale and Performance
+Extreme scale and performance

 Quickly ingest and analyze large volumes of data, including IoT data from smart meters, DERs, and other sources across the energy grid.

-Unified
+Unified analytics

 Break down data silos across IT & OT systems, IoT data, and account data for real-time and predictive insights that address business and operational challenges.